Olympia and York

-Olympia & York (also spelled as Olympia and York, abbreviated as O&Y) was a major international property development firm based in Toronto, Canada.
+Olympia & York (also spelled as Olympia and York, abbreviated as O&Y) was a major international property development firm based in Toronto, Ontario, Canada.
 The firm built major financial office complexes including Canary Wharf in London, the World Financial Center in New York City, and First Canadian Place in Toronto.
 It went bankrupt in the early 1990s and was recreated to eventually become Olympia & York Properties.

 History

 Early years

 The company was founded by Paul Reichmann and his brothers, Albert and Ralph, in Toronto in the early 1950s as an outgrowth of their Olympia Flooring and Tile Company.
 It first built and operated warehouses and other commercial buildings in Toronto.
 Its first major project was the development of the vast Flemingdon Park project on Don Mills Road.

 The company then took a major gamble, winning the fierce bidding war for the final undeveloped property at the corner of King and Bay street (the geographic heart of Canada's financial district).
 The Reichmans won the contract to build Canada's tallest building, First Canadian Place in 1971.
 The project almost collapsed, however, when reformist mayor David Crombie put a halt to major development projects.
 After three years of lobbying, the project finally went ahead, to great success.